Optimal Discretization is Fixed-parameter Tractable: Overview

 \paragraph{Reduction to binary constraints.} Our first step to tackle cells with three borders from $X \cup Y$ (henceforth called \emph{ternary cells}) is to break down the constraints imposed by them into binary constraints.

 Consider the striped empty cell as in Figure~\ref{fig:over:nocorner}.
 It has three borders from $X \cup Y$: two from $Y$ and one from $X$.
-The two borders from $Y$ are two consecutive elements from $Y$ between the same two elements of $Y_0$ and the border from $X$ is the \emph{last} element of $X$ in the segment between two elements of $X_0$.
+The two borders from $Y$ are two consecutive elements from $Y$ between the same two elements of $Y_0$ and the border from $X$ is the \emph{last} element of $X$ in the segment\footnote{Throughout, by segment we mean a subset of consecutive elements.} between two elements of $X_0$.
 Thus, a constraint imposed by a ternary cell always involves two consecutive elements of $X$ or $Y$ and first or last element of $Y$ resp. $X$, where first/last refers to a segment between two consecutive elements of $Y_0$ resp.~$X_0$.

 Consider now an example in Figure~\ref{fig:over:binary}: The top panel represents the solution, whereas the bottom panel represents the (correctly guessed) layout and cell content.
 Assume now that, apart from the layout and cell content, we have somehow learned the value of $x_1$ (the position of the first vertical green line).
 Consider the area between $x_1$ and $x_2$ in this figure between the top and bottom black line.
 Then the set of red points between $x_1$ and $x_2$ is fixed; moving $x_2$ around only changes the set of blue points.
 Furthermore, the guessed information about layout and cell content determines, if one scans the area in question from top to bottom, how many \emph{alternations} of \emph{blocks} of red and blue points one should encounter.
 For example, scanning the area between $x_1$ and $x_2$ in Figure~\ref{fig:over:binary} from top to bottom one first encounters a block of blue points, then a block of red points, then blue, red, blue, and red in the end.